openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 Inspecting containers must not disrupt the containers that are inspected and have an impact on their quality of service.
 The insights-runtime-extractor is running with its own memory and CPU requirements and does not consume resources from the inspected container.

+If the worker node is near limits, a burst of activity from the insights runtime extractor could lead to node instability.
+To prevent this, the insights runtime extractor will extract runtime information from processes one at a time and will not parallelize these tasks.
+Increasing the gathering time is a trade-off to prevent node instability.

 ###### Risk of misbehaving code execution